 This weather station is in Dunchurch, Warwickshire.

-The current conditions are scattered clouds, with a calculated cloudbase of 680m and a leaf wetness value of 0 (out of a maximum of 15).
+The current conditions are clear, with a calculated cloudbase of 952m and a leaf wetness value of 0 (out of a maximum of 15).

-The forecast is Increasing clouds and cooler.
-Precipitation possible and windy within 6 hours.
+The forecast is Increasing clouds with little temperature change.
+Precipitation possible within 24 to 48 hours.

 The world of weather stations thrives on cooperation and exchange of information.